 Museums and art galleries are important spaces that offer us learning opportunities, social interaction, and a chance to explore beyond the confines of home.
 For people with visual impairments, most of whom have some useful sight (low vision), these spaces can be challenging.
 Common ways to help people with visual impairments engage with art include audio/verbal descriptions and occasionally options to touch a replica or original artwork.
 Whilst these non-visual strategies are helpful, we wanted to understand more about the visual challenges in museums.
 As such, we ran three focus groups with people with visual impairments, which highlighted difficulties in perceiving fine details caused by issues with size, distance, colour, contrast, and lighting.
 While non-visual interpretations, like audio descriptions, provide context and visual clues, people with low vision still build mental images of the art they cannot fully see and desire to use their residual vision.
-More information about these focus groups can be found on the summary page and in the full academic paper.
+More information about these focus groups can be found in our publication or on the summary page.

-To address the problems above, we developed software for an Augmented Reality (AR) headset that offers hands-free, real-time visual enhancements.
-This software allows users to customise enhancements in contrast, colour, magnification, and shape outlining, tailored to their needs.
+To address the problems above, we developed ARtSee: An Augmented Reality (AR) headset that offers hands-free, real-time visual enhancements.
+ARtSee allows users to customise enhancements in contrast, colour, magnification, and shape outlining, tailored to their needs.

 Publications